Spouse and Fiance(e) of an American Citizen

 How Do I Find the Regulations on the K-1 Visa?

-To read relevant information regarding Department of State regulations on the K-1 fiancé(e) visas select Foreign Affairs Manual (FAM).
+To read relevant information regarding Department of State regulations on the K-1 fianc¨¦(e) visas select Foreign Affairs Manual (FAM).

 How to Apply for a Social Security Number Card

-After?your fiancé(e) has been admitted into the United States, he/she can apply for a social security number card by visiting one of the Social Security offices in your local area.
-To learn about how-to-apply, visit the website for the?
-Social Security Administration.
+Before your fiance arrives in the United States, you can help her or him apply for a social security number card.
+To learn more about this process, visit the website for the Social Security Administration.

 Further Visa Inquiries

-Questions on visa application procedures and visa ineligibilities should be addressed to the American consular office abroad by the applicant.
+Questions on visa application procedures and visa ineligibilities should be made to the American consular office abroad by the applicant.

 General Visa Questions